 Something I’ve been mulling over the past few weeks is the idea of arts education funding.
 As most of you know I support arts education wholeheartedly.
 I think all kids should get the chance to learn a different way of thinking and organizing the world and information.
 This isn’t going to be a long post about why we should fund arts education.
-It isn’t going to be a particularly long post either as I’m in between shows and have to leave for Chicago early in the morning for a big bellydance festival I have to play.
+It isn’t going to be a particularly long post either as I’m in between shows and have to leave for Chicago early in the morning to play a big bellydance festival.

 I’ve responded to an ongoing discussion after getting linked to a Huffington post piece by Joanne Bamberger a few days ago.
 My post is awaiting moderation (though you can follow the discussion up to it in the links above), but here’s the gist of it: